Beijing city fortifications: You'anmen

 You'anmen (右安門 lit.
 'Right Gate of Peace') was located on the western section of the southern wall.
 It was commonly known as "Fengyimen" or "Xinanmen" ("southwestern gate"), because Fengyimen of the Jin dynasty city of Zhongdu had been located nearby.
 All of its specifications were the same as Zuo'anmen.
 The barbican and watchtower were dismantled in 1956, and the gate tower in 1958.

 Guangqumen

 Guangqumen (廣渠門 lit.
 'Gate of Extended Waterway') was located slightly north of the midsection of the eastern wall.
 Its common name was "Shawomen (沙窝門)".
 It had the same specifications as Zuo'anmen.
 The watchtower was dismantled in the 1930s, and the barbican and gate tower were dismantled in 1953.

-Ming general Yuan Chonghuan defeated the Manchu Houjin dynasty forces at this gate in 1629, in the final years of the Ming dynasty.
+Ming general Yuan Chonghuan defeated the Manchu Later Jin forces at this gate in 1629, in the final years of the Ming dynasty.
 In 1900, when the Eight Nation alliance forces reached Beijing, they initially did not attack this gate, so troops stationed there were relocated to help defend the other Outer city gates.
 British troops took the opportunity to capture the gate.
 They then bombarded the inner city gate of Chongwenmen from the Temple of Heaven and entered the inner city.